KS3 Curriculum

 TECHNOLOGY – ENGINEERING DESIGN

-Year 7 In Year 7, pupils explore the question: How can we survive in extreme environments?
+In Year 7, students explore the question: How can we survive in extreme environments?
 This unit introduces students to electronic problem-solving and basic computer programming, enabling them to design and create practical solutions to challenging scenarios.

-Year 8 In Year 8, the focus shifts to: How can we create a sustainable future?
-Pupils investigate different methods of energy generation and explore how modern technology can harness renewable resources.
+In Year 8, the focus shifts to: How can we create a sustainable future?
+Students investigate different methods of energy generation and explore how modern technology can harness renewable resources.
 This includes practical work demonstrating how wind power can be converted into electricity.

-Year 9 In Year 9, students consider: How have innovations in science and technology changed our world?
-With a strong emphasis on the iterative design process, pupils design, test, and refine multiple prototypes, culminating in the creation of a rocket-powered car.
+In Year 9, students consider: How have innovations in science and technology changed our world?
+With a strong emphasis on the iterative design process, students design, test, and refine multiple prototypes, culminating in the creation of a rocket-powered car.

 Supporting Learning at Home